Durham University Solar Car: Mechanical design

 The steel space frame chassis was designed using finite element analysis software.
-The chassis is strong enough to withstand a heavy impact, whilst also being as light as possible.
-The suspension consists of racing shock absorbers, with a conventional double wishbone arrangement at the front and a trailing arm at the rear.
-Special brake calipers are used, which retract to ensure there are no frictional losses when the brakes are not applied.
-Specialist solar car tyres are employed to reduce rolling resistance.
+The chassis was strong enough to withstand a heavy impact, whilst also being as light as possible.
+The suspension consisted of racing shock absorbers, with a conventional double wishbone arrangement at the front and a trailing arm at the rear.
+Special brake calipers were used which retracted to ensure no frictional losses when the brakes were not applied.
+Specialist solar car tyres were employed to reduce rolling resistance.

 Electrical design

-A combination of high-efficiency silicon solar cells and maximum power point trackers are used to extract the maximum possible power from the available solar energy and feed it into a lithium iron phosphate battery pack.
-The vehicle is driven by a specially designed axial flux wheel motor via a custom controller, resulting in higher efficiency and less transmission loss than conventional electric motors.
+A combination of high-efficiency silicon solar cells and maximum power point trackers were used to extract the maximum possible power from the available solar energy and feed it into a lithium iron phosphate battery pack.
+The vehicle was driven by a specially designed axial flux wheel motor via a custom controller, resulting in higher efficiency and less transmission loss than conventional electric motors.

 Electronic design

-The vehicle makes use of a telemetry system operating the CAN protocol to communicate real-time vehicle data over a radio link to a support vehicle.
-Using this data, the driver may make control adjustments to the vehicle to account for the current performance of the electrical package.
+The vehicle made use of a telemetry system operating the CAN protocol to communicate real-time vehicle data over a radio link to a support vehicle.
+Using this data, the driver could make control adjustments to the vehicle to account for the current performance of the electrical package.